 packages: '@my-company/*': access: $authenticated publish: $authenticated '@*/*': access: $authenticated publish: $authenticated '**': access: $authenticated publish: $authenticated

-In that way, nobody will take advance of your registry unless is authorized and private packages won't be displayed in the User Interface.
+That way, nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface.

 email@example.com the tokens have no expiration date.
 For such reason we introduced in the next